 CHR Offers Innovative Program Tailored to Young Adults

-As teens go back to school, experts at Community Health Resources (CHR), the state’s most comprehensive behavioral healthcare agency, remind parents to watch for signs of substance use.
+As teens go back to school, experts at CHR, the state’s most comprehensive behavioral healthcare agency, remind parents to watch for signs of substance use.
 If problems are suspected, CHR offers an innovative approach to help teens learn new skills and live without alcohol and drugs.

 “Starting a new school year can be very stressful for teens.
 If they are already struggling with drug and alcohol use, they will have a hard time keeping up with school work and other demands.
-On the other hand, if they become overwhelmed by pressures, they may start using drugs or alcohol,” said Michael Asinas, LCSW, a senior program director with CHR.
+On the other hand, if they become overwhelmed by pressures, they may start using alcohol or drugs, including readily available opiates,” said Michael Asinas, LCSW, a senior program director with CHR.

-Asinas noted that an increasing number of teens are getting into serious trouble with prescription drugs and other narcotics including heroin.
+Asinas noted that an increasing number of teens are getting into serious trouble with prescription drugs and other opiates including heroin.

 “The trend is very real and very dangerous for teens throughout Connecticut,” he said.